SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 However, for the majority of use cases, in order to select the appropriate `IMessageConverter`, the framework needs an additional piece of information.
 That missing piece is `contentType` of the incoming message.

-Steeltoe Streams provides three mechanisms to define `contentType` (in order of precedence):
+Steeltoe Stream provides three mechanisms to define `contentType` (in order of precedence):

 1. *HEADER*: The `contentType` can be communicated through the `IMessage` itself.
 By providing a `contentType` header, you declare the content type to use when locating and applying the appropriate `IMessageConverter`.